tom-craven/dram/README.md

 During this time, the asset remains under custody and is not used, to preserve its condition and value.

+5. Secondary Market
+The asset can be sold before expiration date in a set up secondary market on the platform, where other user can purchase the asset and an order book exists.

-5. Liquidation & Profit Distribution
+6. Liquidation & Profit Distribution
 At the expiration date, the company sells the asset at the best possible price.

 Profits: Distributed proportionally among token holders.

 Losses: Deducted from each holder’s redeemable amount proportionally.

-6. Revenues
+7. Revenues
-The company applies a 2% fee on every buy and sell transaction of the tokens.
+The company applies a 2% fee on every buy and sell transaction of the tokens, both on the tokens purchase and on the secondary market.
+White-label SaaS: licensing platform to other asset managers (since the system is asset-agnostic), or any third party interested in tokenizing a RWA.
+Instead of them building from scratch (spending €500k–€1M on dev, legal structuring, audits), they rent Dram's infrastructure that:
+-Creates SPVs
+-Issues tokenized equity
+-Manages primary sales + secondary liquidity
+-Provides custody/asset verification layers

 7. Key Differentiators
 Risk mitigation: The Asset is only purchased if fully funded; otherwise, the token purchaser of the unfulfilled bid are fully refunded with no fees.

-Transparency & exclusivity: Token holders can verify the existence and condition of the asset (with restrictions).
+Transparency & exclusivity: Token holders can verify the existence and condition of the asset.
+Specifically, the user can request the view of the asset on the caveau where the asset is stored, given that the asset custodian allows it.

 Specialized sourcing: In-house scouting ensures only high-potential goods are listed.
 Diversification: Accessing alternative investments whose value can be unrelated to the stock market and is a good instrument of diversification.